oroinc/documentation/user/back-office/activities/calendar-events/create-calendar-event.rst

    * **Title** --- A name for your calendar event.
    * **Description** --- Any details regarding the event: summary, agenda, etc. Use the embedded editor to format text, add images, links, etc.

-     .. important:: Whether the embedded editor is available, is specified in the configuration.
+     .. important:: Whether the embedded editor is available is specified in the configuration.
 If you have access to the **My Configuration** page, see the **WYSIWYG settings** section of the :ref:`Display Settings <doc-my-user-configuration-display>` description.

-       * If you do not have access to the page, contact your administrator who can enable the editor at the organization level.
+       * If you do not have access to the page, contact your administrator, who can enable the editor at the organization level.
        * If you are an administrator, see the **WYSIWYG settings** section of the :ref:`System Display Settings <doc-configuration-display-settings>` description.

    * **Color** --- Select the color to label the event with.
 The first item is the calendar color and it is selected by default.
 Click a different color to change the setting.
-To customize the color using a color picker, click the last color in the line (initially it is blank).
+To customize the color using a color picker, click the last color in the line (it is initially blank).

    .. image:: /user/img/activities/activities_events_actions_add2.png
       :alt: Selecting the color label for the event.